Key Club History

 Since these humble beginnings, Key Club has continued to grow and expand its scope and influence, while continuing to change millions of lives.
 By 1952, 1,000 clubs had been chartered.
 In 1967, the first Key Club outside of the United States and Canada was chartered, at Nassau, Bahamas.
 In a historic and defining moment for Key Club, female students were admitted into Key Club in 1977.
 Ironically, the majority of participants in Key Club nowadays are females.

 Several benchmarks continued to happen as Key Club entered the 21st century.
-Michelle McMillen became the first International President in 1991, setting a precedent for the many female International Presidents that followed her.
+Michelle McMillen became the first female International President in 1991, setting a precedent for the many female International Presidents that followed her.
 In 1997, Key Club began to modernize and launched its first website.
-As of August 2011, Key Club membership has surpassed 260,000, spread out in over 5,000 clubs in 30 countries worldwide.
+As of August 2012, Key Club membership has surpassed 264,000, spread out in 4,877 in 30 countries worldwide.
 One thing, however, has not changed.
 Just as it was in the beginning, Key Club is dedicated to teaching the youth of the today to serve the children of the world.
 It has, and will continue, to change lives all over the world and make a difference in the lives of the youth of today.